 For current hours and conditions at Fort Lee Historic Park, please check the chart in the sidebar >

 Historic Park grounds are open daily during daylight hours.
 Pets are not permitted.
 Bicycles are not permitted beyond the parking area.
 At the north end of the Historic Park, two overlooks command spectacular views of the George Washington Bridge, the Hudson River, and the skyline of upper Manhattan.
 (Restrooms and a drinking fountain are available in season.)
 In the southern portion of the Historic Park, winding pathways lead past a reconstructed blockhouse to gun batteries and firing steps.
 Opposite the barbette battery, authentically recreated eighteenth-century soldiers’ and officers’ huts, with a well, woodshed, and baking oven, serve as the focal point for interpretive programs (check our calendar page for details).

-The Visitor Center is open Weds.–Sun., 10 AM–4:45 PM, with exhibits, gift shop, multi-media auditorium, restrooms, beverage vending machine, and a water fountain.
+The Visitor Center is open Weds.–Sun., 10 AM–4:45 PM, with exhibits, gift shop, 150-seat auditorium, restrooms, beverage vending machine, and a water fountain.
 It is closed on holidays except Memorial Day, Independence Day, and Labor Day.